 (1) The Commissioner must keep the Minister informed of the general operations and performance of the SWPP.

-(2) On or before 1 September in each year, the Minister, in consultation with the Commissioner, must prepare a report (the “annual report”) on the general operations and performance of the SWPP with respect to the previous financial year.
+(2) On or before 1 September in each year, the Minister, in consultation with the Commissioner, must prepare a report (the annual report) on the general operations and performance of the SWPP with respect to the previous financial year.

 (3) The annual report must be prepared in a manner that does not prejudice the effectiveness or security of a witness protection program, despite sections 81 and 82 of the Financial Management Act 2006.